stock2shop/connector/readme.md

 See the section on "Submission Guidelines" in this readme file for specific information regarding your environment.

-### Set Environment Variables
+1. Set Environment Variables

 ```bash
 export S2S_PATH=/your/path/for/stock2shop
 export CHANNEL_NAME=your_channel_name
 ```

-### Clone the repo
+The S2S_PATH variable must be the absolute path to the directory where this repository is located.
+For example:

+On Mac OSX:
+/Users/yourUsername/stock2shop
+On Ubuntu:
+/home/yourUsername/stock2shop

+The `CHANNEL_NAME` variable must be a lowercase string with no spaces.

+2. Clone this repository.

 ```bash
 git clone https://github.com/stock2shop/connector.git ${S2S_PATH}/connector
 ```

-### Copy Example Channel
+3. Copy Example Channel

-Creating a new connector means adding a directory to:

-`${S2S_PATH}/connector/www/v1/stock2shop/dal/channels`

-Once you have added this directory, the E2E tests will automatically call the appropriate methods with test data.
-The following steps are

 Copy the channel source files: